gem/oq-engine/doc/adv-manual/event_based.rst

 the section about the oq commands to see how to use it, or try ``oq prepare_site_model --help``.

+For reference, we were able to compute the hazard for all of South America on a grid of half million sites and 1 million years of effective time in a few hours in a machine with 120 cores, generating half terabyte of GMFs.
+The difficult part is avoiding running out memory when running the risk calculation; huge progress in this direction was made in version 3.16 of the engine.

-Approach #4 is the best, since there is only a single file, thus avoiding entirely the possibily of having inconsistent parameters in different files.
+Approach #4 is the best, when applicable, since there is only a single file, thus avoiding entirely the possibily of having inconsistent parameters in different files.
 It is also the faster approach, not to mention the most convenient one, since you have to manage a single calculation and